 Mr. Geist is the Founder, Chairman and CEO of Utopian Wireless Corporation.
-He has over two decades of experience as a telecommunications entrepreneur, executive and attorney focusing principally on FCC licensed 2.5 GHz spectrum, having been immersed in nearly every major legal, regulatory, technical, business, and financial development in the modern 2.5 GHz spectrum industry throughout his career.
-As a leader in the development of the 2.5 GHz industry in the U.S., Mr. Geist was Co-Founder, Director, President and General Counsel of SpectrumLink Networks, Inc., a wireless broadband company which through a transaction with Goldman Sachs Principal Investment Area initiated by Mr. Geist and SpectrumLink in 2001, was merged into and became Clearwire Holdings, Inc., a company acquired in 2003 by wireless industry pioneer Craig McCaw that became Clearwire Corporation pursuant to a transaction also initiated and facilitated by Mr. Geist.
+He has over two decades of experience as a serial telecommunications entrepreneur, executive and attorney focusing principally on FCC licensed 2.5 GHz spectrum.
+A leader in the development of the 2.5 GHz spectrum in the U.S. for use by major wireless carriers, Mr. Geist was Co-Founder, Director, President and General Counsel of SpectrumLink Networks, Inc., a wireless broadband company which through a transaction with Goldman Sachs Principal Investment Area initiated by Mr. Geist and SpectrumLink in 2001, was merged into and became Clearwire Holdings, Inc., a company acquired in 2003 by wireless industry pioneer Craig McCaw that became Clearwire Corporation pursuant to a transaction also initiated and facilitated by Mr. Geist.
 Working with Clearwire from 2003 through 2007, Mr. Geist was directly responsible for the acquisition by Clearwire of 3 billion MHz pops of its initial 2.5 GHz spectrum holdings prior to its 2008 merger transaction with Sprint.
 In 2013, Sprint Corporation acquired a 100% interest in Clearwire for $14 billion.
-Subsequent to his work with Clearwire, in 2006, Mr. Geist also founded Utopian Wireless Corporation to aggregate 2.5 GHz spectrum holdings in secondary and tertiary markets and deploy wireless services to underserved areas.
+Subsequent to his work with Clearwire, in 2006, Mr. Geist founded Utopian to aggregate 2.5 GHz spectrum holdings in secondary and tertiary markets and deploy wireless services to underserved areas.

-Prior to founding SpectrumLink/Clearwire and Utopian, Mr. Geist was Executive Vice President, General Counsel and Director of O1 Communications, Inc. (www.o1.com)
+, where he serves as Co-Managing Partner, and leads the company's development as a nationwide provider of site locations for wireless providers, serving the commercial real estate industry.
+Prior to founding SpectrumLink/Clearwire, Utopian, and Airwave Developers, Mr. Geist was Executive Vice President, General Counsel and Director of O1 Communications, Inc. (www.o1.com)

 , which he helped grow into a California statewide facilities-based telecommunications carrier within 12 months from inception.
 He is also the founder and Managing Partner of RJGLaw LLC (www.rjglawllc.com)